quidphp/base/README.md

 </p>

 ## About
 **Quid\Base** is a low-level library of static methods for PHP.
-It is part of the QuidPHP framework and CMS but it can be used standalone.
+It is part of the QuidPHP framework and CMS and can also be used standalone.

 ## License
 **Quid\Base** is available as an open-source software under the [MIT license](LICENSE).